karlorz/php-starter/README.md

+!
+This repository is at an early stage of development.
+It use it to fast start my own projects/tests.

+It is intended to be used as a template for composer projects.

+At the moment I started it, it didn't include Docker.
+The installation process should be rethinked.
+It was just a one command startup process (`composer create-project sebsept/composer-starter:dev-main my-new-project`) but now it includes a Docker environnement that should be running before running this command).
+I'll do it later, but if you have ideas, suggestions, feel free to open an issue or contact me.

+---

-# Docker / Composer Project Bedrock
+# PHP / Docker / Composer Project Bedrock

-Ready to use repository for any composer project.
+Ready to use repository for any symfony composer project.

 - Dev tools ready to run (phpunit, phpstan, php-cs-fixer)
 - Composer scripts